ebruneton/clear-sky-models/README.md

 ## Synopsis

-This project implements six clear sky models in a common framework to compare them with each other and with a reference model and reference measurements.
+This project implements 8 clear sky models in a common framework to compare them with each other and with a reference model and reference measurements.

 ## License